 The Great Wall is visible from space

 The Great Wall of China cannot be seen with the naked eye from space.
-Although it is extraordinarily long, it is too narrow (roughly 5 to 10 meters wide) to resolve from low Earth orbit, let alone from the Moon.
-China's first astronaut confirmed he could not see it from orbit.
+Despite its immense length, it is too narrow, generally 5 to 10 meters wide, to resolve visually from low Earth orbit, and China's own astronauts have confirmed they could not see it during spaceflight.

 What we know